-From 2002 to 2004, there has been no change in the perceived risk of drug use among 12th grade students in our school
+From 2000 to 2002, change in the perceived risk of drug use could not be assessed.

 Parents, schools, kids, and communities can work together to keep youth safe.
 To see how State and local partners are addressing these issues, see listings on the AskHYS homepage.
 For free guides on preventing alcohol and other drug use, call Washington State Alcohol/Drug Information Clearinghouse: 1-800-662-9111.